 Sharon Tate’s biographer, Greg King, holds a view often expressed by members of the Tate family, writing in Sharon Tate and the Manson Murders (2000): “Sharon’s real legacy lies not in her movies or in her television work.
 The very fact that, today, victims or their families in California are able to sit before those convicted of a crime and have a voice in the sentencing at trials or at parole hearings, is largely due to the work of Doris [and Patti] Tate.
 Their years of devotion to Sharon’s memory and dedication to victims’ rights… have helped transform Sharon from mere victim, [and] restore a human face to one of the twentieth century’s most infamous crimes.”

 Out of this deep tragedy there has been a blessing prior to this tragedy there was no support for crime victims.
 Sharon’s life had great meaning and her death has helped millions.

 Her spirit is at peace.
-I have spent time finding out if Sharon is a ghost.
+I have spent time, as a Medium, finding out if Sharon is a ghost.
 I know that many believe that she still walks around as a ghost.
 I have not found that to be the case.
 When she died she went immediately into the spirit world, along with her baby.
 Its heart breaking to see, but the police photographs taken of her at the murder site shows a smile on her face.
 In that last moment of life I know that the angels came and took her.
 The sightings that have been reported have been dark spirits that mimic her and what occurred.
 Sharon, along with her deceased loved ones, work spiritually to help those who have gone through great tragedies.